techsoft3d/KinematicsToolkit/README.md

 * The Inverse kinematics capabilites are currently in an experimental state.

 **Future Direction:**
-* We are looking into adding support for the new Animation System provided in HOOPS Communicator
 * We will be looking into adding additional joint types
 * We are looking into using the Mating information provided for some formats by HOOPS Exchange to help define the Kinematics Hierachy for a CAD Model.
 * We will be investigating if an Open Source Physics engine can be added to the Kinematics Toolkit to allow for more physics driven kinematics
+* We are looking into adding support for the new Keyframe-based Animation System provided in HOOPS Communicator

 ### Install